nomppy/nomppy.github.io/content/drafts/live-by.md

 Easy to read, thoughtful, inspiring, and suitable for everyone (even if you think you don't like math).
 It's a philosophy book written by a math professor, if you will.
-There is very little math involved here, and it's very welcoming!
+There is very little math involved here (but fun puzzles!), and it's very welcoming.

+The practice of mathematics (and of the mathematical sciences) can feel intimidating to the point of elitism.
+I also had that impression, but it is in fact a very deeply human pursuit with all sorts of ties to human values and desires.

 [^1]: to be honest, notion is a more beginner-friendly alternative and probably better suited to you.
 I've used Notion extensively as well, and it's still definitely a very powerful tool for organization.